and-digital/42/README.md

 # Awesome list for single source of truth @ AND
-WARNING: While this list is public, various resources would be only accessible to AND employees.
-Getting access is a simple process: [apply here to become one of us](https://and.digital/join-us/).
+If you are unable to access some of the awesome content you might need to [apply here to become one of AND](https://and.digital/join-us/).

 **This is self-managed list.
 Create a PR to add, amend or remove links.**